waysact/react-style/README.md

 What does it actually do?
 ---
-- remove the CSS block
+- It takes out the ``css`` function and transform it into plain CSS
+- The ``css`` function is executed on its own, it has no reference to 'this'
 - connect the (something.)css.something blocks to CSS
 - create CSS with annoyingly small CSS className selectors (3 characters max - up to 140608 classes)
 - CSS is coupled to the component and can be passed to another component via props (``aProp={this.css.something}``)
 - isn't smart about actual references to the CSS object
-- the javascript code inside the CSS block isn't interpreted, so only Strings should be used as values

 Usage
 ---